Book 16

 A) Answer these questions:

-1. What did Miss Richards ask one class of new pupils one year?
+1. What subjects did Miss Richards teach?

-5. What did Miss Richards say?
+5. What question did Miss Richards ask the class?

-7. Why did she feel like this?
+7. Why did she feel sad at first?

 B) Which words in the story mean the opposite of: